TheLitlePrince/LearningRecord/hw2/app.md

 - Phonegap, Cordova and others generate native by-products, meaning you still have to support and manage the individual packages in the app-stores.
 Keeping versions in sync across platforms while addressing individual bugs can be more difficult than a pure native approach.

 - Lack of the pure UI assets of iOS or Android may result in a slower performance of the app in general.
 It may not look like a mobile website, but it may feel like it at certain points.

+- Potential Lagging.
+Because a hybrid app is run on many different operating systems, it is possible that complications caused by interfacing with these different systems can cause lag.
+While this is not necessarily the case for all apps and depends on how each one is programmed, developers will need to take the potential for lag into account while designing the application.

 ---